argilla-io/biome-text/docs/docs/documentation/readme.md

 python -m pip install .
 ````

-If `make` command is enabled in your system, you can use already defined make directives:
+If the `make` command is enabled in your system, you can use already defined make directives:

 ````shell
 make install